MIX : a Multi-task Learning Approach to Solve Open-Domain Question Answering: Background and Previous Work

-This benchmark enforces independent encoding of question and document answer candidates in order to reduce Question Answering to a simple similarity search task.
-Indeed, answer candidates are indexed off-line.
-Closing the gap between such systems and very powerful models relying on query-aware context representation would be a great step towards solving the open-domain question answering scalability challenge.
+This benchmark enforces independent encoding of question and document answer candidates to reduce Question Answering to a simple similarity search task.
+Indeed, answer candidates are indexed offline.
+Closing the gap between such systems and powerful models relying on query-aware context representation would be a great step toward solving the open-domain question-answering scalability challenge.
 The proposed baselines use LSTM-encoders trained in an end-to-end fashion.
-While achieving encouraging results, the performances are far from state-of-the-art attention based models.
+While achieving encouraging results, the performances are far from state-of-the-art attention-based models.

 \textit{DENSPI} \cite{seo-etal-2019-real} is the current state-of-the-art model on the PIQA benchmark.
-This system makes use of the BERT-large language model to train a siamese network able to encode questions and indexed answer candidates independently.
+This system uses the BERT-large language model to train a siamese network to encode questions and index candidates independently.
 DENSPI is also evaluated on the squad-open benchmark.
-While being significantly faster than the other systems, it needs to be augmented by sparse representations of documents to be on par with them in terms of performances.
+While being significantly faster than the other systems, it needs to be augmented by sparse representations of documents to be on par with them in terms of performance.

 \textit{Ocean-Q} \cite{fang2020accelerating} proposes an interesting approach to solve the Open-Domain QA task by building an \textit{ocean} (a large set) of question-answer pairs using Question Generation and query-aware QA models.
-When a question is asked, the most similar question from the \textit{ocean} is retrieved thanks to tokens similarity.
+When asked, the most similar question from the \textit{ocean} is retrieved thanks to tokens similarity.
 This approach avoids the question-encoding step while being on par with previous models on the squad-open benchmark.